Frequently Asked Questions

-We are trying to avoid both scenarios.
+No, we are trying to avoid both scenarios.
 Basically the self-mining is meant to be a way for individual users to try out the system and see that it works and be fun for everyone.
 We want to avoid going down the path of multiple user accounts and multiple devices because this will eventually lead to server farms, bot nets etc. and wont benefit everyone.
 You risk having your account(s) closed and we take active measures to prevent this kind of activity.

 What is your vision and what are the risks involved?

 Regarding our vision, we aim to become the first cryptocurrency which is mined by webmasters and easy to use for consumers.
-Kind of like Adsense, Paypal and Bitcoin all rolled into one platform.

 I saw your code on another site and I am trying to understand how it really works and what does the site publisher gets out of it?

 We are an early stage cryptocurrency which is based around webmaster mining.
 Our system is similar to traditional cryptocurrencies but instead of big server farms we carry out the hashing algorithm in website visitors browsers.
 This is unobtrusive and runs behind the scenes (except for a privacy notification) so it does not negatively affect the user experience or page load speeds for your website visitors.